Be the first to know

 Is it difficult to become a security engineer?

 Becoming a security engineer is not easy.
 Assimilating the appropriate knowledge can be overwhelming for some at the beginning and it definitely helps to have experience in software development or DevOps.

-The hiring process looks very similar to recruiting software engineers—the most important part is the technical interview and practical test which the candidate can complete remotely at home.
+The recruitment process looks very similar to recruiting software engineers—the most important part is the technical interview and coding assessment which the candidate can complete remotely at home.
 I think almost anyone with the right amount of curiosity and motivation can be successful in the role.